 Here are my choices for the best beaches in the city of Zadar and the wider region.

-There are two beaches in Zadar that are truly phenomenal and make for convenient sunbathing destinations within close proximity to the Old Town.
+Several beaches in Zadar are phenomenal and make for convenient sunbathing destinations near the Old Town of Zadar.

 Only four kilometers outside of the Zadar city center, you’ll find Borik Beach.

 It is part of the Falkensteiner Resort, so remember that you might have to pay a small fee to use this half-sand, half-gravel beach.
 That fee, however, covers plenty of facilities and activities.

 You can quickly get to Borik Beach, one of the most beautiful beaches in Zadar, by car or bus.
 There are changing booths, toilets, showers, numerous places to get a snack or refreshment, beach games, and various water sports.
 The kids will also have a blast here.
 They can enjoy pools, water slides, and entertainment.